 If you become disabled and cannot work, you may qualify for long-term disability benefits under an employer-sponsored ERISA (Employee Retirement Income Security Act) plan or another kind of group insurance plan.
 The application process is crucial to your chances of getting benefits.
-(To learn more about ERISA -- including why the application process is so important and basic steps to follow when making a claim -- see Nolo's article Applying for ERISA Group Disability Benefits.)
+(To learn why, and how to apply, see Nolo's article Applying for ERISA Group Disability Benefits.)

 Applying for ERISA long-term disability benefits can be challenging, and making a mistake in the process could jeopardize your ability to obtain benefits.
 Here are six common mistakes that people make when filing for benefits and how to avoid them.